Souter Lighthouse: Reversion to electricity

 In 1952 the lighthouse was again converted to run on electric power (this time using incandescent lamps, powered by mains electricity).
 The 4,500W bulbs used for the main light were the largest in the Trinity House service.
 Should the electricity supply fail, a diesel generator would be engaged (and in the event that it too were to fail, an additional emergency battery lamp would be engaged).
 The mechanism which turned the lenses continued to be driven by clockwork at this time, until 1983 when it was replaced by a pair of electric motors.

 The foghorn building, looking out to sea.

 The fog signal was upgraded in 1953: a Stone Chance diaphone signal was installed and a pair of exponential horns replaced the Rayleigh Trumpets on top of the foghorn building.
 At the same time the engine room was provided with two new Reavell compressor sets, one driven by an electric motor, the other by a diesel engine.
 The diaphone produced a five-second blast every 30 seconds in poor weather, and remained in use up until 1988, when the lighthouse was decommissioned.

 Decommissioning

 Souter Lighthouse was decommissioned by Trinity House in 1988, but continued to serve as a radio navigation beacon up until 1999 when it was finally closed.

 Present day

 As Souter was never automated, it remains much in its original operational state except for updates during its lifespan to its lantern and electrical apparatus.

 Today the decommissioned Souter lighthouse is owned by the National Trust and open to the public; the engine room, light tower and keeper's living quarters are all on view.
 There is also an outdoor play area, Trusty Club and indoor activities to accommodate young visitors.
 Two of the former lighthouse keepers' cottages are used as National Trust holiday cottages.
 The lamps, lenses and foghorn remain in working order and are still activated from time to time 'on special occasions'.

+In 2011, South Tyneside Council and the National Trust commissioned artists Joshua Portway and Lise Autogena to produce an artistic work around the lighthouse.
+The result was Foghorn Requiem, a musical composition written by Orlando Gough for the lighthouse's foghorn, ships’ horns and brass bands.
+On 22 June 2013, it was performed at the lighthouse to an audience of thousands, with 65 musicians and over 50 ships taking part.